dpi-tta-lessons/ruby-why/content.md

 Why this matters:

-- Building something real is motivating, you'll see the impact of your work immediately.
+- **Building something real is motivating**, you'll see the impact of your work immediately.
 - You'll develop a *feel* for how software is built, which is invaluable for your career.
+- **A long-term career foundation**: Once you understand programming in Ruby, you can transfer that knowledge to Python, JavaScript, Go, or any other language.
+- **Momentum**: It's easier to learn your second language after your first.
+Ruby's beginner-friendly nature makes it a great launchpad.

 ## 3. T-Shaped Skills